brlin-tw/manage-kwin-input-devices/manage-kwin-input-devices.1.md

 This operation mode enables user-specified input devices.

-You can either use the input devices' sysfs names or display names.
+You can either use the input devices' kernel names or display names.

 ### disable